Julie Villiers Lewis McMillan Penrose

 The legacy of Julie Penrose

-- Nominations may be raised by El Pomar’s Trustees, Regional Council members, and ELD Leadership Team.
-The recipient will be selected by the Trustees’ Julie Penrose Award committee.
+- Nominations may be raised by El Pomar’s Trustees, Senior Staff, Regional Council members, ELD Advisory Board, and Fellowship Alumni.
+The recipient is selected by the Trustees’ Julie Penrose Award committee.

-- The recipients can have worked anywhere across the state.
+- Recipients can have worked or made their impact anywhere across the state.

-- The recipients can be leaders in any sector, a philanthropist, or a volunteer.
+- Recipients can be leaders in any sector, a philanthropist, or a volunteer.

 The Trustees of El Pomar Foundation established the Julie Penrose Award in 2020 in honor of what would have been Mrs. Penrose’s 150th birthday.
 The Award is presented yearly to outstanding women who, like Julie Penrose, made (or are making) significant contributions to their communities through their leadership and dedication.
 The annual inductee is recognized as part of El Pomar’s annual Night of Excellence dinner and awards ceremony at The Broadmoor in October.